The Hidden Cost of Poor Sales Conversations (And How to Fix Them)

 A bad sales conversation doesn’t just hurt the moment—it has long-term consequences.
 When prospects disengage, opportunities vanish, customer trust erodes, and referrals become scarce.
 Instead of building a pipeline of warm leads, sales teams are stuck in a cycle of chasing new prospects without converting them.

 So, what’s the real cost of poor sales conversations?
-And more importantly, how can you fix them?
+And, how can you fix them?
 Let’s break it down.

 The Financial Impact of Bad Sales Conversations

 Consider this: if improving sales conversations could increase your close rate by just 5-10%, how much more revenue could your company generate?
-The cost of bad conversations isn’t just theoretical—it’s measurable, and it’s hurting your bottom line.
+The cost of bad conversations isn’t just theoretical—it’s measurable, and it hurts your bottom line.

 2. Rushing Through Discovery